will093/will093.github.io/_posts/2019-07-03-angular-universal-for-angular-developers.md

 2. **To improve performance of devices which don't support JavaScript**

     These devices will be unable to run a browser rendered Angular app.
 With Angular Universal, you provide a server rendered version of the page, without any JavaScript.
-Whether this no JavaScript version of the page is actually any use to the user will depend on the application in question.
+Whether this 'JavaScript free' version of the page is actually any use to the user will depend on the application in question.

 3. **To decrease the (perceived) first page load time**